 Pre-defined styles can be used in the reports for columns and rows.
 Reports can share these definitions.
 Row styles contain pure formatting directives.
 Column styles can also format the data inside a cell.

-Each style has a name (used in reports to refer to the style) and the actual style definition.
+Each style has a name (used in reports to referring to the style) and the actual style definition.

 See more information on styles at Commands->Styles.